 You can use Google Cloud Platform (GCP) to build a scalable, efficient, and effective service for delivering relevant product recommendations to users in an online store.

 Competition in online-selling sites has never been as fierce as it is now.
 Customers spend more money across all their providers, but they spend less per retailer.
 The average size of a single cart has decreased, partly due to the fact that competition is just one click away.
 Offering relevant recommendations to potential customers can play a central role in converting shoppers to buyers and growing average order size.

 After reading this solution, you should be able to set up an environment that supports a basic recommendation engine that you can grow and improve, based on the needs of your particular workload.
-Running a recommendation engine on Cloud Platform will give you flexibility and scalability in the solutions that you want to run.
+Running a recommendation engine on GCP gives you flexibility and scalability in the solutions that you want to run.

 In this solution, you will see how a real estate rental company can compute relevant recommendations and present them to customers who are browsing a website.

 Samantha is looking for a house to rent for her holidays.
 She has a profile on a